-Food is something everyone can relate too.
-Learning vocabulary about food will enable students to talk about their likes and dislikes, as well as many other things.
+Food is something everyone can relate to.
+Learning vocabulary about food will enable students to talk about their likes and dislikes and many other things.

 Materials for this lesson:

 Food Lesson Plan for Beginner ESL Students

 A great way to start your lesson about food is to play a fun food guessing game.
 This ‘Hidden Picture’ game from Games4esl is perfect for introducing food vocabulary.
 Simply play the video in class and ask students to try to guess what the food is.

 If they don’t know the English word at this point, it’s okay for them to use their native language.
 The purpose of this activity is just to introduce the topic in a fun way and to activate students’ existing knowledge about food and food vocabulary.